 How long should the cover last?

-When you buy life cover, it can last either for a fixed period or for the whole of the rest of your life.
-Insurance that applies for a limited time is known as term insurance or term assurance.
+When you buy life cover, it can last either for a fixed period or for the rest of your life.
+Insurance that applies for a fixed time period is known as term insurance or term assurance.

-If, on the other hand, you want the policy to provide an inheritance, whole-of-life insurance, as it is known, is a better bet.
-With term insurance you would run the risk of dying after the term has expired (in which case your surviving relatives would get no payout).
+If, on the other hand, you want the policy to provide an inheritance, whole-of-life insurance is a better bet.
+With term insurance you would run the risk of dying after the policy term has expired (in which case your surviving relatives would get no payout).

 Should the level of insurance change over time?

-The amount you are insured for could change year after year.
-If you are covering your mortgage, the amount you owe your lender will fall as you make monthly repayments (provided it is a repayment mortgage rather than an interest-only loan).
-So it could make sense for the scale of your life cover to reduce in line with the loan — this is known as decreasing term insurance, and premiums will be lower than for cover which remains the same (level term insurance).
+If you’re covering your mortgage, the amount you owe your lender will fall as you make monthly repayments (provided it’s a repayment mortgage rather than an interest-only loan), so it could make sense for the scale of your life cover to reduce in line with the loan.
+This is known as decreasing term insurance, and premiums will be lower than for cover which remains the same (level term insurance).

-If both partners want cover, there is the option of buying joint life insurance or two separate policies.
+If both partners want cover, you can either buy joint life insurance or two separate policies.
 Joint cover only pays out on the first death, after which the policy ends.
 Separate policies would pay out when either partner died, thus offering a higher level of protection.
-This option may be more expensive, but it is well worth comparing prices to see whether any extra costs are worth bearing given the greater scope of the cover.
+This option may be more expensive, but it’s worth comparing prices to see whether any extra costs are worth bearing given the greater scope of the cover.
 Read more about the differences between the two in our guide to joint life insurance.

 What other factors affect the cost of life insurance?

-As well as the scope of cover and how long it lasts, there are a number of issues that dictate the size of your premiums, including:
+As well as the scope of cover and how long it lasts, there are a number of issues that can impact the size of your premiums, including:

 Saving tax and hassle

-One final tip for setting up a life insurance policy is to consider writing it in trust: this means your family may be able to get hold of any payout with the least hassle and the lowest possible tax charge if the worst does happen.
+One more thing to consider is writing your life insurance policy in trust.
+This means your family may be able to get hold of any payout with the least hassle and the lowest possible tax charge in the event of your death.

-Writing your life insurance policy in trust means the cover is ring-fenced outside the rest of your assets, such as savings, investments and property.
+Writing your life insurance policy in trust means the cover is ring-fenced outside of the rest of your assets, such as savings, investments and property.
 This means that payments from the policy are not included in your estate for inheritance tax purposes.
-At the moment, inheritance tax is charged at 40 per cent on any bequeathed assets above the £325,000 threshold.
+You can find more information in our guide to writing your life insurance policy in trust.

 Find out more about life insurance